 wget command – Download Multiple Files

-In wget, we are having the functionality to download the multiple files in the same command.
+In wget, we have the functionality to download multiple files in the same command.
 We need to provide the multiple download URL to the wget command.

 wget http://www.africau.edu/images/default/sample.pdf http://ftp.gnu.org/gnu/wget/wget-1.20.tar.gz